 Step Two: BUILD A TEAM

 Teams can help share the work, motivate members, and hold each other accountable.
 Teams build community.
 Ask your family, friends, colleagues, neighbors, and faith group members to serve with you.
+Teams can be made up of a group of businesses or organizations that all believe in the same cause.
+Consider Schools, Community-Based Organizations, Volunteer Centers, Government Agencies, and Businesses.

 - Host a house meeting or pot luck to choose a project, set goals, recruit volunteers, and plan next steps.